 Progesterone can also become deficient, and this can contribute to other symptoms of menopause that include depression, anxiety, thinning hair, weight gain, water retention, sweet cravings, and bloating.
 Low levels of progesterone can cause estrogen to rise, which can lead to estrogen dominance.
 Balancing Progesterone and estrogen ratios with bioidentical hormone replacement therapy can help women prevent estrogen dominance.

-Hormone Replacement Therapy’s of the past potentially increased cancer risks because they were not identical to the hormones produced in women’s bodies, and they could not be dosed to fit individual needs.
-Initially, women were given the same dosage of a hormone despite individual imbalances; however, bioidentical hormones have changed the way women receive hormone replacement therapy.
-Bioidentical hormones can be dosed to suit exact needs, and women can balance their hormones to obtain optimal health.
+Hormone Replacement Therapy of the past included hormone replacements that were not identical to the hormones produced in women’s bodies.
+These solutions could not be dosed to fit individual needs.
+Initially, women were given the same dosage of a hormone despite individual imbalances; however, Bioidentical Hormones have changed the way women receive Hormone Replacement Therapy.
+Bioidentical Hormones can be dosed to suit exact needs, and women can balance their hormones to obtain optimal health.

 Bioidentical Hormone Replacement Therapy can reduce numerous symptoms of menopause and provide women with countless benefits.
-Women can regain their vitality and sense of wellbeing with bioidentical hormones.
+Many women in the Raleigh and surrounding Wake Forrest area have regained their vitality and sense of wellbeing with Bioidentical Hormones.